modsognir/kobayashi/README.md

 Set up Add-Ons like Custom Domain in heroku and then point your DNS and such towards the app as per Heroku's setup.

+In order to have caching work properly, you also need to add in the memcache add-on which you can do form the command line `heroku addons:add memcache:5mb` in order to have the combined metadata store from Dalli work with memcache even though the entitystote works with the filesystem (see `config.ru` for how that is configured.).

 To start up a local version of the server simply `foreman start` in the root directory of the project and then navigate to `http://localhost:5000` to see your site.